stephend/citybeautiful.nz/_posts/2019/2019-09-07-why-we-must-make-room-for-growth.md

 And the supply of housing is already a struggle today.
 [In the last decade](https://www.newshub.co.nz/home/politics/2019/08/the-real-reason-many-parents-can-t-feed-their-kids.amp.html) rents nationwide rose by 50%, while wages rose only 33%.
 It's disproportionate worse in major cities.
 Rents in Wellington rose 12.5% over the [last year alone](https://property.trademe.co.nz/market-insights/rental-price-index/rising-demand-for-rentals-puts-pressure-on-tenants/), vastly outstripping any increase in wages.
 This is one of the most extreme increases, but the trend is ever upward.
 Actually buying a house is becoming ever more unaffordable, and based on past trends it's likely that when the 2018 census data is released, it'll show that a majority of Aucklanders rent their home rather than own it.

 The problem is a fairly basic combination of geometry and economics.
 People need places to live, and if there's more people they need more houses.
 If the houses aren't there, prices will rise to ration the scarcity out, and those unable to pay will end up trapped in relationships they can't afford to end, living in cramped flats or with family well into adulthood.
 At its worst, the shortage leads to people living in caravans, garages, cars, or simply sleeping rough.
+Even those fortunate enough not to worry about that will still find themselves paying far more than they should for worse housing in a worse location.

 ## Why grow up?